Lansing Mall: History

 Lansing Mall was built by Detroit, Michigan-based mall developers Forbes-Cohen, just outside the state capital of Lansing, Michigan within Delta Township along M-43 (Saginaw Highway).
 It officially opened to the public on July 31, 1969.
-Originally, it included three anchor stores: Montgomery Ward at the eastern end, Federal's at the western end, and Wurzburg's, a department store based out of Grand Rapids, Michigan, in the middle.
+Originally, it included three anchor stores: Montgomery Ward at the eastern end, Federal's at the western end, and Wurzburg's, a department store based in Grand Rapids, Michigan, in the middle.
 Other major tenants at opening included Cunningham Drug, Schensul's Cafeteria, and McCrory.
 Wurzburg's sold its store to the Lansing-based J.W.
 Knapp Company (Knapp's) in March 1972, in order to focus on its Grand Rapids-area stores.
-In December of the same year, Federal's announced the closure of six stores due to a bankruptcy filing, including both the Lansing Mall store and a second Lansing-area location at the Frandor Shopping Center.
+In December 1972, Federal's announced the closure of six stores due to a bankruptcy filing, including both the Lansing Mall store and a second Lansing-area location at the Frandor Shopping Center.
 Robert Hall Clothes announced in late 1974 that it would open a Robert Hall Village discount store in the former Federal's space.
 This store also lasted only three years, and its inventory was liquidated in 1977 after Robert Hall filed for bankruptcy.

 In 1979, the mall underwent a two-phase expansion.
 The first phase divided the former Federal's/Robert Hall Village anchor store into a new mall concourse, which featured soft seating areas, planters with ficus trees, and skylights.
 Stores present in this expansion included The Limited, Casual Corner, Lane Bryant, The Gap, and Herman's World of Sporting Goods, along with a cluster of restaurants that included Elias Bros.
 Big Boy, York Steak House, Hot Sam Pretzels, Great Hot Dog Experience, Morrow's Nuts, Mrs. Fields, and Olga's Kitchen.
 The second phase, featuring identical decor, consisted of a new wing extending westerly beyond the first phase of expansion, adding several new stores along with a Hudson's department store.
 After the expansion was complete, the mall featured over 105 tenants.
 One year after this expansion, Knapp's also filed for bankruptcy and sold its location at Lansing Mall, along with ones at Meridian Mall in nearby Okemos and Westwood Mall in Jackson, to J. C. Penney.
 After York Steak House closed, its space was used to create a food court known as the Picnic, which opened for business in August 1984.
 Included in the food court were nine restaurants, seating for 299 patrons, and new planters.
 As they were adjacent to the Picnic, many of the restaurants added in the 1979 expansion were considered part of it as well.